danielegrattarola/spektral/docs/templates/creating-layer.md

 Note that the Keras keyword `activation` was passed to the constructor of the superclass.
 This can be done with any Keras keyword (like regularizers, constraints, etc) and the layer will process them automatically.

 By default, the `call` method of MessagePassing layers will only call `propagate`.
-We modify it so that it also updates the node features before starting the propagation:
+We modify it so that it also transforms the node features before starting the propagation:

 ```py
 def call(self, inputs):